tomfanara/AgenticDaprDemo/README.md

 # Agentic Dapr Demo Application
 A demo application employing domain driven design, Dapr (Distributed Application Runtime) and an Agentic architecture with microagents.
 The system will use Dapr Workflows as the orchestrator in the agentic patterns.
 Each microagent will have semantic memory, plugins, planners, personas (Khloe, Jenny and Carlos) and memories.
 The microagents will assist the human chat by responding to prompts with both user and system prompts.
 The microagents will be feature extensions of microservices with in a bounded context.
-The bounded context will set the boundaries of the microagents funtionality.
+The bounded context will limit the behavior of the microagents funtionality.

+## Purpose

+This demo will serve as a means to develop and perhaps improve Dapr building blocks.
+Agentic architectures are still in early stages but natural language based development is growing at an incredible rate.
+Upon its completion it can be used to show case Dapr integration in agentic architectures!

+We will omit gateways, authentication and middleware to keep focus on the above purpose.

+# Table of Contents

+1. References
+2. Introduction
+3. Installation
+      - required software
+4. Usage
+      - running the demo app
+      - prompting the app
+5. Contributing
+6. License
+7. Contact Information
+8. FAQ
+9. Credit
+10. Changelog

-## Knowledge References:
+## References:
 - Domain Driven Design
 - Distributed Aplication Runtime (Dapr)
 - Agentic Architecture and related patterns